 Hover over a wire to confirm the colour

 Updated January 2010: This version is on 78 and later cars, several circuits having been removed from the ignition relay and put back on the ignition switch, possibly because of problems with relays sticking on.
 However the fuel pump is still on the relay - not ideal if it sticks on!
+Also it doesn't explain why North American spec cars only had one ignition relay wiring arrangement where the relay powered everything except the fuel pump, overdrive and ignition warning light.

 Note 2: There are three separate white circuits - one from the ignition switch feeding the ignition relay, coil (via the ballast resistance) and the in-line fuse for one sub-set of the green circuits, another in the rear harness feeding the fuel pump, and the third feeding the ignition warning light, these last two off the white/brown circuit from the relay contact.